pcbrendel/pcbrendel.github.io/Crash_course_in_R.md

 R has become one of the most popular languages used by statisticians and data scientists.
 As a resut, there is a massive community that contributes to R

+In order to complete this crash course you will need R installed on your computer, as well as the RStudio IDE.

+To download and install R, go to the [CRAN homepage](https://cran.r-project.org/) and following links to download and install.

+To downloand and install RStudio, follow this [link](https://www.rstudio.com/products/rstudio/).

 # R Fundamentals

 ## Working Directory